lauslim12/intract-social-network/README.md

 * Copy the repository into the `.htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file.
 * Done.

+For Developers,
+* You can use `npm install` in order to modify the SASS file and or production CSS code.
+* Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.

 ## Changelog
 See the changelog of the repository by checking the commit history.
 The ones listed here are the major progresses.